 HCA Healthcare facilities maintain an ongoing, proactive patient safety effort for the identification of risk to patient safety and the prevention, reporting and reduction of healthcare errors.
 HCA Healthcare colleagues receive training about patient rights in order to clearly understand their role in supporting them.
-Patients have the right to formulate advance directives and to know that facility staff and practitioners who provide care in the facility comply with these directives.
+Patients have the right to formulate advance directives and to have facility staff and practitioners who provide care in the facility comply with these directives.

-Patient information
+Patient Information

 We collect information about the patient's medical condition, history, medication, and family illnesses in order to provide quality care.
 We realize the sensitive nature of this information and are committed to maintaining its confidentiality.
-Consistent with HIPAA, we do not use, disclose or discuss patient-specific information, including patient financial information, with others unless it is necessary to serve the patient or required by law.
+Consistent with HIPAA, we do not use, disclose or discuss patient-specific information, including patient financial information, with others unless it is necessary to serve the patient, to ethically conduct research to improve patient care or is required by law.

 HCA Healthcare colleagues must never use or disclose confidential information that violates the privacy rights of our patients.
-In accordance with our information privacy and security policies and procedures, which reflect HIPAA requirements, no HCA Healthcare colleague, affiliated physician, or other healthcare partner has a right to any patient information other than that necessary to perform his or her job.
+In accordance with our information privacy and security policies and procedures, which reflect HIPAA requirements, no HCA Healthcare colleague, affiliated physician, or other healthcare partner has a right to any patient information other than that necessary to perform their job.